shadowbq/pastenum/README.md

 It currently searches sites github.com, gist.github.com, pastebin.com, and pastie.org.

-Pastenum is a gem rewrite of nullthreat's original [pastenum2](http://redmine.corelan.be/projects/corelan-pastenum) release in 2011.
+Pastenum is a gem rewrite of nullthreat's original [pastenum2](http://redmine.corelan.be/projects/corelan-pastenum) released in 2011.

 ## Install: